Quantile Q-Learning: Revisiting Offline Extreme Q-Learning with Quantile Regression: Experiments

 \subsection{Experiments on $\beta(s)$ Scale}

 In Definition~\ref{def:soft-value}, we actually assume that the $\beta(s)$ scale of Assumption~\ref{ass: gumbel error 1} and Assumption~\ref{ass: gumbel error 2} is similar, as discussed in the remark of Definition~\ref{def:soft-value}.
 In this section, we provide empirical evidence by leveraging the results from a toy example.
+Additional empirical support, including a residual analysis on D4RL tasks, is provided in Appendix~\ref{sec: residual analysis}.

 \paragraph{Toy Example Construction.} To illustrate that Assumption~\ref{ass: gumbel error 2} can be approximately satisfied given Assumption~\ref{ass: gumbel error 1}, we construct a toy example where the Q-value estimation process aligns with the desired Gumbel properties.
 Under Assumption~\ref{ass: gumbel error 1}, we model $-Q(s,a)$ as a Gumbel-distributed random variable with location $-Q^{\star}(s,a)$ and scale $\beta(s)$.
 We fix the state $s$ and generate $-Q^{\star}(s,a)$ using a randomly initialized neural network that takes action $a$ as input.
 To simulate $-Q(s,a)$, we add Gumbel noise $g(s) \sim \mathcal{G}(0, \beta(s))$ to the output of the network.
 To test Assumption~\ref{ass: gumbel error 2}, we sample actions from a Gaussian policy and analyze the resulting distribution of $-Q(s,a)$ values to check whether it retains the Gumbel form.
 The procedure involves computing $-Q^{\star}(s,a)$ for each sampled action, adding Gumbel noise, and comparing the empirical distribution of $-Q(s,a)$ to a theoretical Gumbel distribution.
 We fix the Gumbel noise scale at $\beta(s) = 1$ and vary the standard deviation of the Gaussian policy over a range of values.